Scalcon/sgbd-python/README.md

 # sgbd-python
-SGBD made in Python3 for my "Introduction to Databases" final project
+Data Base Management System made in Python3 for my "Introduction to Databases" final project